 Mark McCrindle is a social researcher with an international following.
 He is recognised as a leader in tracking emerging issues and researching social trends.
 As an award winning social researcher and an engaging public speaker, Mark has appeared across many television networks and other media.
 He is a best-selling author, an influential thought leader, TEDx speaker and Principal of McCrindle Research.
 His advisory, communications and research company, McCrindle, count among its clients more than 100 of Australia’s largest companies and leading international brands.

 Last Friday it was our pleasure to co-host the Education Future Forum with the Sydney Centre for Innovation in Learning (SCIL) at Northern Beaches Christian School.
 Bringing together the best of McCrindle’s research and analytics with SCIL’s hands-on experience and innovation, the Education Future Forum was an opportunity for educational leaders and practitioners to engage in the dialogue around the future needs, trends and directions in education.

-After a warm welcome from our MC Geoff Brailey, Ashley McKenzie, Team Leader of Communications and Mark McCrindle, Research Principal at McCrindle opened the event and shared some of the trends impacting Schools in Australia.
+After a warm welcome from our MC Geoff Brailey, Ashley Fell, Team Leader of Communications and Mark McCrindle, Research Principal at McCrindle opened the event and shared some of the trends impacting Schools in Australia.
 They also delved into the results showcased from new research on the education sector with a niche focus on the future of education.
 The research explores the trends, themes and influential factors that relate to the future of education in Australia and is available to access here.